Heroin and Opiate Addiction

 What does it mean to be addicted to heroin?

-Chronic heroin and other opioid use results, in effect, in the body producing more and more opioid receptors to meet the needs of the flood of opioids in the system.
+Chronic heroin and other opiate use results, in effect, in the body producing more and more opiate receptors to meet the needs of the flood of opiates in the system.
 At the same time, the body now believes that it no longer needs to produce its own pleasure-giving and pain-reducing chemicals.
 This is the point at which we say a person is physically dependent on the drug.
 The body can no longer function at its normal level without the drug.
 This dependence leads to painful and often frightening withdrawals when the drug is removed and the body begins the process of figuring out how to live without the extra opioids it has become accustomed to.

 Around 10 hours after a heroin-dependent person has last used heroin they begin to feel anxious or agitated, their eyes begin to tear up and they begin yawning a lot.
 They also begin sweating and getting feverish, start to have stomach cramps and diarrhea, begin to have muscle cramps and spasms and experience chills.
 This gamut of physical and emotional pain and discomfort tends to peak at around three days but can be prolonged for nearly ten days.
 Many people addicted to heroin describe experiencing their “bones aching” and a feeling that they want to “crawl out of their skin”.
 The fear of this experience is felt by many who are addicted to being the reason that they get “stuck” in the addiction as they have convinced their mind and body on some level that to not have heroin is akin to dying.